 The Good Practice Audit Manual template explains that the audit universe is the starting point for the internal audit plan” and defines the audit universe as: “The overall scope of the internal audit function and the totality of auditable processes, functions and locations”.

-The phrase “audit universe” is a simple way of referring to all the things that an internal auditor could separately examine.
+The phrase “audit universe” is a simple way of referring to all the totality of all things that an internal auditor could separately examine.

-The universe consists of “auditable objects” which is a way of saying a describing discrete part of the business, system or process, which can be separately audited.
+The universe consists of the totality of “auditable objects” which is a way of identifying a describing discrete part of the business, system or process, which can be separately audited.
 Auditable objects need to be large enough to justify an audit and small enough to be manageable.

 The elephant approach - cutting the audit universe down into small chunks

-The answer to the question: “How to eat an elephant?” is “One bite at a time.”
+The answer to the question: “How to eat an elephant?” is “One bite at a time.”.
 This is the way we need to treat the audit universe by cutting it into specific systems, processes, programmes or organisational units that can be audited – auditable objects.

 Traditionally, auditable objects were categorised by organisational structure and were defined from the top down - a “vertical” analysis.
 Often an auditable object equated with one or a number of organisational units.
 This remains a useful first cut of the audit universe that most IA units use.